Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 However, there is even merit in getting your credit score from good to excellent.

-Applicants with credit scores in the excellent range normally qualify for the lowest interest rates, so it's definitely worth, taking a pause in your home search to work on your credit, even if it's already good.
+Applicants with credit scores in the excellent range typically qualify for the lowest interest rates, so it's worth pausing your home search to work on your credit, even if it's already good.

 Reduce your debt

-Again, lenders generally price lower debt than having a higher income, after all taking out a mortgage is putting you further in debt.
+Again, lenders generally price lower debt than having a higher income; after all, taking out a mortgage puts you further in debt.

 If a lot of debt is weighing you down, you should take measures to cut out your monthly expenses.